Silphidae Recording Scheme

 There are only 21 species recorded from the UK and most of these are reasonably large in size, making identification a little bit easier than some groups!
 We have produced a key to the species (updated for 2019):

-Seven species are regularly attracted to light-traps, so if you run a trap for moths or other insects please look out for silphids as well!
+Eight species are regularly attracted to light-traps (click on the graphic below), so if you run a trap for moths or other insects please look out for silphids as well!

 Carrion beetles attracted to light